CELEBRATING 800+ YEARS OF SCOTTISH ANCESTRY

-Curries, or more accurately, the MacMhuirich Bardic Family, can trace their history to the 13th century.
+The Curries, or more accurately, the MacMhuirich Bardic Family, can trace their Scottish ancestry to the 13th century.
 The family served as Hereditary Bards to the Lords of the Isles and later to the MacDonalds of Clanranald.

-Today, the Learned Kindred of Currie continues this legacy through programs, events, and scholarships that honor and promote Scotland’s rich culture and ancestry in the US and globally.
-Based in the United States, the Kindred has over 4,000 members worldwide.
+Today, the Learned Kindred of Currie continues this legacy through cultural programs, heritage events, and educational scholarships that honor and promote Scotland’s rich culture and heritage in the US and globally.
+Based in the United States, the Kindred has over 5,000 members and followers worldwide.

 Tartan Day on Ellis Island